CLCStriders/striders/pages/boddington-10.md

 ##### At the start

-The race briefing will be held at 0850 at the start line.
+The race briefing will be held at 0850 at the start line on Boddington Lane.

 The race will start at 0900 and will be run under UK Athletics rules.

 ##### The race itself

-The race consists of start and finish sections of around 1 mile and four (4) anti-clockwise laps of roughly two miles each, with an out-and-back section on Lap One only.
-Runners are strongly advised to run on the left-hand side of the road at all times, apart from two short sections near the start and finish and the out-and-back section, where you will be directed to run on the right-hand side, following the direction of marshals.
+The race consists of an out- and- back section with four (4) anti-clockwise laps of roughly two miles each with a short (200m) out- and- back section on the 1st lap only.
+Runners are strongly advised to run on the left-hand side of the road at all times, apart from two short sections near the start and finish, where you will be directed to run on the right-hand side, and follow the direction of marshals.

 There will be a large number of CLC Striders members out marshaling on the course.
 They will be there to guide you around the course.
 We have also placed a number of directional arrows and mile markers, too.
 Please note that marshals are not permitted to direct traffic, as road users have priority.